carlwicker/weather-app/README.md

 - Used Flexbox throughout for ease of switch flex-row / flex-col for responsive components.
 - Disabled main panel components until data is loaded.
 - Disabled input of numbers in the search bar and more than one concurrent space.
+- Disabled form submission if the input is blank.
 - The font resembles Comic Sans (eg inputting "sidney").
 - Figma file has some issues - "Max Temp." box is shown twice & rouge white line under "Cloud Cover" progress bar.
 - Figma file weather icons need some work to match the API.
 [Weather API Icon docs](https://www.visualcrossing.com/resources/documentation/weather-api/defining-icon-set-in-the-weather-api/)